I’ve been SO busy with packing lately- sorry for the lack of adventures!

 Anyways, we hit some snow on the trail back down, veered off the trail to the south this time and made it back to the car by 5.

 Hey all!
-Saturday Micah and I ventured out to Salida, and more particularly the Sawatch Range to take a look at Mt.
+Saturday, I ventured out to Salida, and more particularly the Sawatch Range to take a look at Mt.
 Shavano!

-It’s a class two 14er, and we took the east route from the Shavano / Tabeguache trailhead.
+It’s a class two 14er, and I took the east route from the Shavano / Tabeguache trailhead.
 This meant about 9miles round trip with over 4K feet in gains!

 Well, from the get-go we faced challenges.
 I woke up in a not great mood- my camelback water carrier thingy (not actual camelback brand FYI) had leaked thru my pack overnight soaking everything.
 I broke a Mason jar and definitely didn’t eat enough sugar.
 Basically I was a big ole grouch.